Local RAG and embeddings

 Choosing an embedding model

-Three open options worth knowing:
+Three open options worth knowing.

 - nomic-embed-text v1.5.
 137M parameters.
-Fast, small, works for most text.
+Fast, small, fine for most text.
 Apache 2.0.
-Default pick.
+The default pick.

 - bge-large-en-v1.5.
 335M.
-Higher quality for English.
-Slightly slower.
+Higher quality on English, slightly slower.
 MIT.

 - bge-m3.
 569M.
-Multilingual (100+ languages including Hindi, Tamil, Bengali).
-Best for non-English content.
+Multilingual, 100+ languages including Hindi, Tamil, and Bengali.
+The one for non-English content.

 All three run in Ollama: